Skip to Content

 • Cascade across every mx_* table: endpoints, checks, incidents, channels, mutes, notification preferences, settings, log, summaries.

-• The notification log entries are cascaded too — there’s no audit trail left behind.
+• The notification log entries are cascaded too.
+There’s no audit trail left behind.

-This is permanent — there’s no undo, no soft-delete recovery window.
+This is permanent.
+There’s no undo, no soft-delete recovery window.
 Export anything you want to keep first.

 What’s not in Settings